-Live plants can also become a cover for fish eggs and fry so that the fishes can breed naturally and safely.
+Live plants can also become a cover for fish eggs and fry so that the fish can breed naturally and safely.

-As they help remove toxic nitrates from the tank, these plants will keep the waters cleaner for longer periods of time.
+As they help remove toxic nitrates from the tank, these plants will keep the water cleaner for longer periods of time.
 That means you won’t need to change the water as often!

 Of course, we haven’t forgotten the most obvious reason for cultivating a lush carpet: the aesthetic values.
 Carpet plants will enhance your aquarium as a decoration.